Fernand Grenier (French politician): Second World War

 Mobilized in September 1939 he was demobilized near Annecy.
 Along with other communist deputies, he was stripped of his parliamentary mandate on January 21, 1940, and subsequently, of his mandate as municipal councilor of Saint-Denis in February 1940.

 After having had difficulties in resuming contact with the clandestine apparatus of the party, he was chosen to represent the Central Committee during the first contacts with the envoys of Free France.
 He then met Colonel Rémy on November 25, 1942, and with him arrived in England in January 1943 carrying a letter from the CC of the Communist Party and another from Charles Tillon, leader of the Francs-Tireurs et Partisans (FTPF).
 He spoke for the first time on the BBC on January 15, 1943.
 From then he represented the communists before the various successive bodies of Free France, but in September 1943 he could not accept a position as commissioner of the French Committee of National Liberation (CFLN) which was proposed by de Gaulle without the approval of Jacques Duclos, then the party's clandestine leader in occupied France.
 The Communist Party presented demands for the participation of communists in the provisional government.
 On April 4, 1944, a compromise was reached with the appointment of two communist commissioners, François Billoux as State Commissioner and Grenier as Air Commissioner.

-Following the amendment presented by Fernand Grenier on March 24, 1944, at the Provisional Consultative Assembly of Algiers, the right to vote for women was established in France with article 17 that states "Women are voters and eligible under the same conditions as men".
+Following the amendment presented by Grenier on March 24, 1944, at the Provisional Consultative Assembly of Algiers, the right to vote for women was established in France with article 17 that states "Women are voters and eligible under the same conditions as men".

 Post-war and later career

-Fernand Grenier represented the PCF in the Provisional Consultative Assembly until October 1945, when he was re-elected deputy for the Sena in the Constituent Assembly, a deputy seat he held until 1968.
+Grenier represented the PCF in the Provisional Consultative Assembly until October 1945, when he was re-elected deputy for the Seine in the Constituent Assembly, a deputy seat he held until 1968.
 He was part of the central committee of the PCF until May 1964.
-In September 1950, together with Denise Ginollin, he went to the Ministry of the Interior to inquire Eugène Thomas for clarification about the ban on certain books and magazines from the USSR as well as the newspaper of the Unified Socialists of Catalonia Lluita.
+In September 1950, together with Denise Ginollin, he went to the Ministry of the Interior to ask Eugène Thomas for clarification about the ban on certain books and magazines from the USSR as well as the newspaper of the Unified Socialists of Catalonia, Lluita.

 As a member of the National Committee Franco-USSR Association, Grenier remained pro-Soviet until the end of his life.
 He died in Saint-Denis and was buried at the Père-Lachaise Cemetery.